IoTChainCode/tokenAirdrop/README.md

 5. You can look the airdrop result on the console or check the txHash in 'https://etherscan.io';

 If you are not familiar with the smart contract, then follow the steps below!
-1. npm install web3 solc ethereumjs-tx ethjs-account --save
+1. npm install web3 solc ethereumjs-tx ethjs-account ws silly-datetime --save
 2. Config your userPrivateKey in config.js ->deployModule->userPrivateKey
 3. Run deploy.js , then you will get the result on console ,like this:
 /*